 Hand-Painted

-Hand-painted style is known for freehand texture painting.
-Artist draws all shadows, highlights, and sometimes small details on the texture without geometry.
-You might think this method is not popular now, but you can see it used in popular games like Dota and Warcraft.
-Hand-painted style is most often used in fantasy and strategy games.
+The hand-painted style is most often used in fantasy and strategy games.
 It is bright enough to engage the player and light enough not to overload the hardware.
 This style can be biased toward comics, cartoons, or realism if mixed with other styles.
-Some of the games with hand-painted graphics are:
+Some of the games with hand-painted graphics are Hollow Knight and Guild Wars 2.

 Cartoon